 At the time of my baby's birth, we were getting ready for our family's first permanent change of station (my husband is a member of the military).
 I knew we were moving, and I wanted everyone to be able to meet our baby girl.
 It's really hard to tell your loved ones that it's time to go, so don't make new mamas be the bad guy.

 Use The Words 'Failure To Thrive'

 dealing with engorgement, leaking milk, and sore or cracked nipples.
 If things get really bad, her milk ducts can get clogged or she can develop a breast infection called mastitis.
 She doesn't need to "suck it up."
 She needs lanolin cream, breast pads, and a healthy dose of sympathy.
+Isolate Her

 Moms are just trying to do the best for their babies.
 They deserve to be lauded for their efforts at breastfeeding and, frankly, every other damn thing they're doing for their child.